 You may find enticing job opportunities online and even go through what looks like a successful interview process.
 But then, suspicious behavior may begin.

-You may be hired and asked to purchase equipment or items for them and the company will reimburse you.
+You may be hired and asked to purchase equipment or items and the company will reimburse you.
 The problem is, the company wasn’t hiring or may not even exist, leaving you with a bill for merchandise you don’t have.

 What to do about it: Avoid any work schemes that require you to pay for merchandise or invest money up front.